 • Individuals interested in the position shall be required to submit in writing an application for the position, to be received by the Secretary to the Board.

-- The Appointment Committee shall establish a deadline for the appointment process. - c) Information Required
+- The Appointment Committee shall establish a deadline for the appointment process. - c) Information Required iv. other information they think is pertinent.

 Applicants shall be asked to provide the following information: